-Scotland's Labour Market, People, Places, Regions Statistics - Annual Population Survey 2019 Annual household survey providing headline estimates on employment, unemployment and economic inactivity.
+Scotland's Labour Market, People, Places, Regions Statistics -Annual Population Survey 2019 Annual household survey providing headline estimates on employment, unemployment and economic inactivity.
 Department of Work and Pensions (DWP) Stat-Xplore Provides data on DWP benefits - regularly updated.
 Glasgow City Council Planning and Building - Factsheets and Statistics Links to further sources of information on the city's population and needs including data by ward.
 HSCP Demographics Profile for Glasgow City Last updated May 2021, includes general population estimates and projections at HSCP locality, city and national level plus a profile of health in the city.
 Public Health Scotland (formerly ISD Scotland) Provides robust and extensive health information and health intelligence from data collated mostly from services provided through the NHS in Scotland.
 Understanding Glasgow Profiles Health and wellbeing profiles for adults and children.
 NHS Greater Glasgow and Clyde Health and Well-being Survey - Glasgow City Main Report NHSGG&C Health and Well-being Survey Glasgow City Summary Report 2017/18 Survey information on adult health and behaviours in the city.
 A suite of full and summary reports for the 2017/18 survey for Glasgow City and each of the 3 localities within the city are available in addition to reports for other local authority and HSCP areas.
-NHSGGC Schools Health & Well-being Survey - Glasgow City Report 2014/15 Survey Information on secondary school children's health and behaviours in the city.
-The latest published survey was for 2014/15.
-The most recent survey is expected to be reported upon during 2020.
-National Records of Scotland (NRS) Official statistics on registrations of births, deaths (inc. COVID 19), marriages, adoptions in Scotland.
-Annual population estimates and bi-annual projected population estimates.
-NOMIS NOMIS is a service provided by the Office for National Statistics, ONS, which provides access to detailed and up-to-date UK labour market statistics from official sources.
+NHSGGC Schools Health & Well-being Surveys Survey Information on secondary school children's health and behaviours in the city.
+The 2014/15 Survey is available and the latest survey for 2019/20 is due to be published Autumn 2021.
+National Records of Scotland (NRS) Official statistics on registrations of births, deaths (inc. COVID-19), marriages, adoptions in Scotland.
+Annual population estimates and bi- annual projected population estimates.